 As such, I try and run Buttondown as transparently as possible: I update this page at the start of every month to reflect new expenses and growth.
-(Unfortunately, Notion doesn't lend itself well to time-series data, so you can't see growth over time.)

 (You may also be interested in Buttondown's sustainable funding of open source software.)